 Table of Contents

-Moreover, individual counseling can be part of an outpatient addiction treatment program.
-With this, you get to choose when and how often to see your therapist.
+Moreover, individual counseling can be part of an outpatient treatment program.
+With this, you can choose when and how often to see your therapist.
 However, it’s essential to stick to your schedule, as it can help prevent a relapse.

-As with individual therapy, group counseling can also be an outpatient program, and however, it is also common in in-patient treatments in Long Island.
-It’s a common practice to use a combination of individual and group counseling as a standard practice to assist in recovery.
+Like individual therapy, group counseling can be part of an outpatient program.
+It is also commonly utilized in inpatient treatments in Long Island treatment centers.
+It is customary to employ a combination of individual and group counseling as a standard practice to assist in recovery.

 Cognitive Behavioral Therapy